DroneBridge/ESP32/managed_components/espressif__mdns/examples/query_advertise/README.md

 # mDNS example

-Shows how to use mDNS to advertise lookup services and hosts
+Shows how to use mDNS to advertise and query services and hosts

 ## Example workflow